Anyone who’s ever read a book is familiar with the infamous Table of Contents.

 Dale Magazine’s Table of Content is printed on black paper using a cool blue ink.
 The neat grid layout has a bit of an electric feel.
 This is a sweet magazine, worth keeping an eye on!

-Thaimani features beautiful, little icons representing the content each section of the book features.
+Thaimani features beautiful, little icons representing the content in each section of the book features.
 Don’t want to create an icon collection to represent each chapter in your own Table of Contents?
 Try using them as details.

 Pure Magazine condensed its Table of Contents into one column and accompanied it with a beautiful photograph framed in white space.
 It’s balanced and elegant, like the rest of its spreads.